Common 3D printing problems: What makes your 3D file non-printable (2020 Update)

 5. Not minding surface orientation

 When 3D modeling your part, you have to take care of the orientation of faces.
 In most of 3D modeling software, faces are internal or external, it helps to define the volume of the whole part.
-These informations are essential for the 3D machine, that is why all of the faces of your model have to be oriented in the right direction.
+These pieces of information are essential for the 3D machine, that is why all of the faces of your model have to be oriented in the right direction.

 6. Supports issues

 Supports are often the solution to problems against gravity pull and can really help you to get great 3D printed parts.
 Some parts need a little support to be printable.
-That is particularly helpful for resin or metal 3D printing where heavy structures won’t have the same support as with powder based technology.
-For example, with the SLS technology, the print bed is full of powder, and already makes a support.
+That is particularly helpful for resin or metal 3D printing where heavy structures won’t have the same support as with powder-based technology.
+For example, with the SLS technology, the print bed is full of powder, and already act as a support.

 But some of our clients also have some problems regarding their supports: they are sometimes hard to remove, and it can damage of totally break the part.
 Sometimes, they are also impossible to remove.
 If you want to print your part correctly with supports, you have to really pay attention to it.

-If you need help regarding the creation of your support, check out are best tips in this blogpost.
+If you need help regarding the creation of your support, check out our best tips in this blogpost.